 Open-source AI model for Sub-Saharan Africa camera trap species detection

-The TrapTracker Sub-Saharan Africa Mammals Model is an object detection model designed to support camera trap image analysis across Sub-Saharan African wildlife monitoring projects.
+The TrapTracker Sub-Saharan Africa Mammals Models are object detection models designed to support camera trap image analysis across Sub-Saharan African wildlife monitoring projects.

-The model has been trained to detect a wide range of African mammal species commonly captured in camera trap studies, alongside people and vehicles.
+The models have been trained to detect a wide range of African mammal species commonly captured in camera trap studies, alongside people and vehicles.
 It is intended to help conservation organisations, researchers, students, and field teams process large image datasets more efficiently while keeping analysis workflows local, transparent, and accessible.

-The model is released for non-commercial conservation, research, education, and citizen science use.
+The models are released for non-commercial conservation, research, education, and citizen science use.

 Model Overview